NotTidduss/UnityKata1-basicRhythm/README.txt

 A simple rhythm game I work on as an exercise.

 Current features:
- * basic menu and game scenes
+ * basic menu, game & result scenes
  * adjustable scroll speed
  * configurable keybindings
  * pausing
+ * long & short notes

 ToDo:
-- only use one prefab for notes
-- implement long notes
-- implement health system
-- show something meaningful when assigned key is assigned again
 - improve charting: "loadChart" function instead of "PlaceRandomNoteViaChart" coroutine
+- fix scroll speed
 - add levels
-- implement result screen
 - aesthetic update
+- add sfx in menu
+- QoL: show something meaningful when assigned key is assigned again
-- destroy indicators so that there is only ever one present at a time
+- QoC: destroy indicators so that there is only ever one present at a time
-- optimize pausing
+- QoC: optimize pausing
-- optimize scroll speed
-- make every fixed value configurable in System